myrtam/CANNR/README.md

 The CannR tool takes your code and content and creates a <i>project</i>, which specifies what code you have and how you want it to be exposed as services.
-CannR then takes the project and generates a container using Docker, [Docker](https://www.docker.com), or at least generates a Docker project that can be used to create a container.
+CannR then takes the project and generates a container using [Docker](https://www.docker.com), or at least generates a Docker project that can be used to create a container.